On the Log Abundance for Compact {K{\"a}hler} threefolds II: Introduction

 \begin{corollary} Let $X$ be a simple compact K\"ahler threefold with klt singularities.
 Then $X$ is bimeromorphic to a quotient $Y/G$, where $Y$ is a complex torus and $G$ is a finite group acting on $Y$. \end{corollary}

 This article is organized in the following manner.
 After reviewing some preliminaries in Section \ref{section:pre}, we will recall the notion of complex orbifolds and prove an orbifold Miyaoka inequality in Section \ref{section:chern}.
-In Section \ref{section:compare-Chern}, we introduce relative Chern classes, which compare orbifold Chern classes and Chern classes on a desingularization.
+In Section \ref{section:compare-Chern}, we introduce relative Chern classes, which compare orbifold Chern classes and usual Chern classes on a desingularization.
 We also show that relative second Chern classes can be computed by reducing to surfaces.
 In Section \ref{section:log-cotan}, we prove some positivity results on second Chern classes of cotangent sheaves.
 With these in hand, we complete the proof of the main theorem in the last three sections. \\

 {\bf Acknowledgments} We would like thank Junyan Cao, Mitchell Faulk, Patrick Graf, Christopher Hacon, Andreas H\"oring, Chiu-Chu Melissa Liu, Mihai P\u{a}un, Burt Totaro and Zheng Xu for important and valuable communications.
+We are grateful to the referee for useful suggestions, in particular, for the elegant proof of Lemma \ref{lemma:A-bounded-above-v2}.
 W. Ou was supported by the National Key R\&D Program of China (No. 2021YFA1002300).
 O. Das was partially supported by the Start--Up Research Grant(SRG), Grant No. \# SRG/2020/000348 of the Science and Engineering Research Board (SERB), Govt.
 Of India, during the preparation of this article.